-Guests can eat at the College but must pay for and obtain all meals through the Café.
-The main meal race is for the exclusive use of current residents, staff, board members and visitors meeting with staff or board members.
+Guests can eat at the College but must pay for meals through the Café.
 You may entertain your visitors as guests in the Dining Room under the following arrangements:

-a.
+- a.
 Guests need to pay for their meal at the Café, even when provided via a resident's account.
-You can debit your account at the Café terminal or pay using cash or card facilities.

-- b.
-Residents may not 're-use' their residency number at the meal race for guests or permit anyone else to use their account. - c.
-If you are expecting more than 2 guests, you should make prior arrangements with staff.
+You can debit your account at the Café terminal or pay using EFTPOS card facilities. - b.
+Residents may not 're-use' their residency number or their App at the meal race for guests or permit anyone else to use their account. - c.
+If you are expecting more than 2 guests, you should make prior arrangements with the catering manager.

-7.9 Dining Room
+7.9 Dining